Call us FREE on

 2. Select the location of the property that you wish to purchase.

-3. Select the property type, you have 4 options
+3. Select the property type, from the 4 options

-Residential - Please select this if you are buying the property to live in yourself.
+Residential - Please select this if you are buying a house, bungalow or flat to live in yourself, and you have previously owned another property.

 Second Home: Please select this option if you are purchasing a new residential property and you already own one or more residential properties.
-This will allow for the 3% surcharge.
+This will then add in the multiple property surcharge.
+From the 31st October 2024, this is now 5% for properties in England and Northern Ireland.

 Buy to Let: Please select this option if you are buying an investment property with the intention of renting the property out to tenants.
-This will allow for the 3% surcharge.
+This will allow for the multiple property surcharge.

 Commercial - This option calculates stamp duty based on the commercial price bands.